CommonRoad/SanDRA/README.md

 ## ⚙️ Setup
 For using **SanDRA** with OpenAI models, you need an OpenAI API-key.
 Make sure to export it as environment variable named **OPENAI_API_KEY**.
-If you'd rather use local models, you can follow the instructions in section **Run with local LLMs**.
+If you'd rather use local models, you can follow the instructions in section [Run with local LLMs](#run-with-local-llms).

 ## 📦 Dependencies for Reachability Analysis
 For leveraging reachability analysis you need to install